azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>The morning after the attack from the assassins and the<br>bomb scare, the cruise ship arrives at the resort island.<br>Loid and Anya meet up with Yor and the three<br>enjoy a family vacation!</p>
+<p align="center">The morning after the attack from the assassins and the<br>bomb scare, the cruise ship arrives at the resort island.<br>Loid and Anya meet up with Yor and the three<br>enjoy a family vacation!</p>
 </td>
 </tr>
 </table>